-IC/BPS/HSB patients may also suffer from one or multiple associated disorders such as allergy and hypersensitivity, multiple drug/chemical intolerance, gastrointestinal disorders (including inflammatory bowel disease, irritable bowel syndrome and gastro-esophageal reflux disease), fibromyalgia, vulvodynia, depression, panic attacks and generalised autoimmune diseases such as rheumatoid arthritis, systemic lupus erythematosus and Sjogren's syndrome.
+IC/BPS/HSB patients may also suffer from one or multiple associated disorders (comorbidities) such as allergy, multiple drug/chemical intolerance, gastrointestinal disorders, fibromyalgia, vulvar pain syndromes, depression, panic attacks and generalised autoimmune diseases such as rheumatoid arthritis, systemic lupus erythematosus and Sjogren's syndrome.

 Assessment procedures vary considerably in different parts of the world.
 Due to the current lack of any specific marker, diagnosis is based on symptoms and exclusion of confusable diseases by history, a thorough physical examination, urinalysis and culture.
 In some countries, the initial diagnosis is based on symptoms and exclusions alone, while other countries insist on cystoscopy and biopsy.
-A cystoscopy under anaesthesia - with or without hydrodistension and with or without bladder biopsy - may provide information concerning bladder capacity, the presence of Hunner's lesions, inflammation, or other pathology.
+A cystoscopy under anaesthesia - with/ without hydrodistension and with/ without bladder biopsy - may provide information concerning bladder capacity, the presence of Hunner lesions. inflammation, or other pathology.
 The findings may provide support for a diagnosis and form guidance for the choice of treatment.

-Since there is as yet no cure for IC/BPS/ HSB, treatment of this complex condition is challenging and aimed at alleviating the symptoms and improving the patient's quality of life.
+Since there is as yet no cure for IC/BPS/ HSB, treatment of this complex condition is challenging and aimed at alleviating symptoms and improving the patient's quality of life.
 Treatment is highly individual since no therapy exists that is equally effective for all patients and every patient is different.
 There are, nevertheless, many different treatments that can be tried, varying from conservative to invasive.
 Treatment may consist of diet and behavioural modification, pelvic floor rehabilitation, one or more oral drugs, intravesical treatment, neuromodulation or surgical interventions.
-Surgery with urinary diversion with or without bladder removal is considered to be a last resort, but in rare cases may be the only option for the severest patients.
-The two currently known subtypes - the classic inflammatory Hunner's lesion subtype and the non-lesion subtype - require different treatment approaches.
-Effective treatments exist for patients with Hunner's lesions and can greatly improve their quality of life.
+Surgery with urinary diversion with or without bladder removal is considered to be a last resort. but in rare cases may be the only option for the severest patients.
+The two currently known subtypes - the classic inflammatory Hunner lesion subtype and the non-lesion subtype - require different treatment approaches.
+Effective treatments exist for patients with Hunner lesions and can greatly improve their quality of life.
 A holistic approach to treatment may produce the best results in all patients and certainly the presence of associated disorders should always be taken into account.
 Patient education plays an important role since it helps patients to understand why they are receiving a specific form of treatment and what it aims to achieve.
 IC support groups can also help a patient to cope with this disabling chronic condition.